-Mr. Taylor is a contributing author to the book Global Employee Privacy and Data Security Law published by BNA Books.
-He also contributes to the development of the firm’s Privacy Library and the MoFoNotes subscription database, which help organizations keep apprised of privacy and data security compliance requirements in jurisdictions around the world.
+Mr. Taylor is a contributing author of the book Global Employee Privacy and Data Security Law published by BNA Books.
+He also contributes to the development of the firm’s Privacy Library and MoFoNotes subscription database, which help companies keep apprised of privacy and data security compliance requirements in jurisdictions around the world.